Ming-Na Wen: Early life, family and education

-Wen was born on November 20, 1963, on Coloane, one of the two main islands of Macau.
+Wen was born on November 20, 1963, on Coloane, one of the two main islands of Portuguese Macau.
 Her mother Lin Chan Wen moved to Macau in the 1950s from Suzhou, China, to escape communism.
-Her father is of Malaysian Chinese descent.
+Her father, surnamed Wen, is of Malaysian Chinese descent.
 She has an older brother Jonathan and a younger brother Leong.

-Wen's parents divorced when she was an infant, and she moved with her brother and mother to Hong Kong, where she attended a Catholic school.
-Her mother worked three jobs to provide for the family.
-Her mother remarried to Chinese American Soo Lim Yee, and when Wen was four years old, the family moved to New York City.
+Wen's parents divorced when she was an infant, and she moved with her brother and mother to British Hong Kong, where she attended a Catholic school.
+Wen retained her father's surname and her mother worked three jobs to provide for the family.
+Her mother remarried to Chinese American Soo Lim Yee and, when Wen was four years old, the family moved to New York City.
 Her younger brother Leong was born there.

 After five years, Wen's mother and stepfather relocated their family to the Pittsburgh, Pennsylvania area, where they bought and operated the Chinatown Inn restaurant (established in 1943), which is still in business.
 They resided in the suburb of Mt.
 Lebanon, Pennsylvania, and Wen attended Mount Lebanon High School.
 She majored in theatre at Carnegie Mellon University in Pittsburgh, graduating in 1986.

 Career

 1985–1997: Breakthrough with The Joy Luck Club

 Wen's first television role was as a royal trumpeter in the children's television series Mister Rogers' Neighborhood in 1985.
-From 1988 to 1991, she played Lien Hughes, the daughter of Tom Hughes, on the soap opera As the World Turns, becoming the first ever Asian to be on a contract role in a daytime soap.
+From 1988 to 1991, she played Lien Hughes, the daughter of Tom Hughes, on the soap opera As the World Turns, becoming the first Asian to be on a contract role in a daytime soap.

 After starring in the film The Joy Luck Club (1993), Wen landed the role of Dr. Jing-Mei "Deb" Chen on the NBC drama series ER.
 It was a recurring role during the 1994–1995 season, and she returned in 1999 as a series regular, remaining on the show until midway through Season 11 in 2004.
 Wen played Chun-Li in Street Fighter (1994) and co-starred on the sitcom The Single Guy from 1995 to 1997.